jha-captech/Go-Microservice-Template/README.md

 ### `internal`

 The internal layout is mostly static between each scaffold.
-Internal contains the packages that implementing our application logic.
+Internal contains the packages that implement our application logic.

 ```
 .